DavisStanko/passwordcrack/README.md

 # passwordcrack

 This program attempts to crack any password given to it.
-Your password isn't necessarily good if it wasn't cracked by this program, the program suffers from poor memory management due in part to using Python as a language and otherwise due to code quality.
+Your password isn't necessarily good if it wasn't cracked by this program since the program suffers from poor memory management due in part to using Python as a language and otherwise due to code quality.

 ## Usage